RVNielsen/MyPortfolio/python/hic_clustermap/README.md

 Chris Miller organized the internship program this summer.

-Tim Ley lead the lab I was a part of for the summer.
+Tim Ley led the lab I was a part of for the summer.